Life Saving Society Says Winter Drownings Are Preventable - PembinaValleyOnline.com

 During those ten minutes go back the way you came, anything forward is unknown ice, but the ice before had been holding up your weight, Tordiffe says.

 Get your arms out onto the ice the best you can and begin to kick your legs into a horizontal position.
-Finally, roll and pull yourself onto the ice, continue to stay low till you move further from the hole or till the shore.
+Finally, roll and pull yourself onto the ice, continue to stay low until you move further from the hole, or make it to the shore.

-Drownings are preventable says Tordiffe, with some forethought, planning, an awareness of the risks, and taking steps you can have a safe, enjoyable ice related adventure.
+Drownings are preventable, Tordiffe adds.
+With some forethought, planning, and awareness of the risks around ice, everyone can enjoy their ice-related adventure.